Pizza: History

 Modern pizza evolved from similar flatbread dishes in Naples, Italy, in the 18th or early 19th century.
 Before that time, flatbread was often topped with ingredients such as garlic, salt, lard, and cheese.
 It is uncertain when tomatoes were first added and there are many conflicting claims, although it certainly could not have been before the 16th century and the Columbian Exchange.
 Pizza was sold from open-air stands and out of pizza bakeries until about 1830, when pizzerias in Naples started to have stanze with tables where clients could sit and eat their pizzas on the spot.

 A popular legend holds that the archetypal pizza, pizza Margherita, was invented in 1889, when the Royal Palace of Capodimonte commissioned the Neapolitan pizzaiolo Raffaele Esposito to create a pizza in honor of the visiting Queen Margherita.
 Of the three different pizzas he created, the queen strongly preferred a pizza swathed in the colors of the Italian flag—red (tomato), white (mozzarella), and green (basil).
 Supposedly, this type of pizza was then named after the queen, with an official letter of recognition from the queen's "head of service" remaining to this day on display in Esposito's shop, now called the Pizzeria Brandi.
 Later research cast doubt on this legend, undermining the authenticity of the letter of recognition, pointing that no media of the period reported about the supposed visit and that both the story and name Margherita were first promoted in the 1930s–1940s.

 Pizza was taken to the United States by Italian immigrants in the late 19th century and first appeared in areas where they concentrated.
 The country's first pizzeria, Lombardi's, opened in New York City in 1905.
 Italian Americans migrating from East to West brought the dish with them, and from there, the American version was exported to the rest of the world.

+Pizza appeared in the United Kingdom after World War II when Italian immigrants opened up Italian restaurants in London.
+The dish really began to take hold in the UK when Peter Boizot, an English entrepreneur who had tasted Neapolitan pizza during a trip to Italy in 1948, opened London's first known pizzeria, PizzaExpress, in 1965.
+Boizot's chain expanded to over 500 outlets across the UK and Ireland, before expanding overseas.

 The Associazione Verace Pizza Napoletana (lit.
-'True Neapolitan Pizza Association') is a non-profit organization founded in 1984 with headquarters in Naples that aims to promote traditional Neapolitan pizza.
+'True Neapolitan Pizza Association') is a non-profit organization founded in 1984 headquartered in Naples that aims to promote traditional Neapolitan pizza.
 In 2009, upon Italy's request, Neapolitan pizza was registered with the European Union as a traditional speciality guaranteed (TSG) dish, and in 2017 the art of its making was included on UNESCO's list of intangible cultural heritage.